Pizzabelly/EasyRP/README.md

     - It should report errors from your config file (if there are any)
 - Go into discord settings and add the EasyRP.exe as a game
 - Discord should automatically change the path of EasyRP.exe to your Discord Rich Presence

+- You can edit the config any time while the program is running to change the presence